MPhil (Fine Art) - Full Time and Part Time Study

 • Drawing and painting as processes of enquiry;

-• Public, site-specific, political, social and relational aspects of art;
+• Public, site-specific, social and relational aspects of art:

-• Interdisciplinary art research that promotes collaboration across academic boundaries.
+• Interdisciplinary art research that promotes collaboration across academic boundaries, with potentially any college or school of University of Galway.

 Learning Outcomes for the Programme